 Once a week, the purchasing coordinator will reconcile the current actual debits as recorded by the credit card company with the purchase orders.
 The reconciliation will be performed on the following parameters: name of supplier, date, amount, and currency.

 The bookkeeper responsible for bank reconciliation will perform an additional reconciliation using the bank debit statements once the payment is made to ensure that the recorded parameters match the credit card payments.

 Differences in exchange rates will also be recorded by the bookkeeper.
 If an unidentified or mistaken debit is discovered, the purchasing coordinator will contact the credit card company for clarification and ensure the company’s account is credited pending the supplier’s provision of documentation that confirms the transaction.
 The invoice will be recorded in the reconciliation in accordance with the authorized order and with GR.
-If the amount is lower than the minimum for opening an order according to the protocol, the invoice will be recorded in the account entry as an expense.
+If the amount is lower than the minimum for opening an order according to the policy, the invoice will be recorded as a journal entry as an expense against the related credit card.

 Security

 The credit card will be in the possession of the employee/purchasing coordinator at all times.
-Personal credit card numbers should not be given to a third party or to any other company employee.
+Personal credit card numbers should not be given to a third party or any other company employee.

 If a suspicion arises that a company credit card has been used by unauthorized parties or in breach of the regulations, the details will be given to the treasurer for follow-up and if necessary, the credit card will be blocked.